haperofi/asm_snake/README.md

 # Snake game
 A simple snake game in pure ARM Assembly for Raspberry Pi.
 No C functions called, I/O is done using direct system calls.
+Confirmed to run also on some Android devices (Samsung S10).
+Note that you should change the delay_ticks variable depending on the speed of the device you are running it on (e.g., 230 000 000 for Raspberry Pi 3, 800 000 000 for S10).

 ![Snake game](https://github.com/haperofi/asm_snake/blob/main/giffed_snake.gif)